-Since the first case of SARS-CoV-2 in South Africa was detected on 3 March 2020, laboratories in the country have conducted over 18 million RT-PCR and antigen tests.
-Three distinct waves of SARS-CoV-2 infection occurred, peaking in June 2020, December 2020 and July 2021, respectively.
+Since the first case of SARS-CoV-2 in South Africa was detected on 3rd March 2020, laboratories in the country have conducted over 18 million RT-PCR and antigen tests.
+Four distinct waves of SARS-CoV-2 infection have occurred, peaking in June 2020, December 2020, July 2021, and December 2021, respectively.
 The current de-duplicated and geospatially allocated national line list of laboratory-confirmed cases of SARS-CoV-2 (identified by RT-PCR or antigen test) is provided by the NICD for comparison with results from SARS-CoV-2 testing of wastewater.